Yūto Nagatomo: 2014 FIFA World Cup and later

-Nagatomo was part of Japan's national squad to play in the 2014 World Cup in Brazil.
+Nagatomo was part of Japan's national squad to play in the 2014 FIFA World Cup in Brazil.
 He started in all three group matches but Japan was eliminated in the group stage.

 Nagatomo earned his 100th international cap on 10 November 2017 by captaining his side in the 1–3 friendly loss to Brazil at Stade Pierre-Mauroy, Lille.
-This made his only the 7th Japan player to achieve the feat.
+This made him only the 7th Japan player to achieve the feat.

-Later, he was selected for 2018 World Cup and 2019 Asian Cup.
+He was later selected for the 2018 World Cup, 2019 Asian Cup and the 2022 FIFA World Cup.

-Currently with 124 caps he is second most capped nation's player.
+Currently with 143 caps, he is Japan's second highest capped player behind Yasuhito Endo who holds 152 caps for Japan.

 Personal life

 Nagatomo is married to Japanese actress Airi Taira.
 The couple had maintained a long-distance relationship for several years as Taira was based in Japan.
 Nagatomo proposed to her on the San Siro pitch in February 2016 and they registered their marriage in January 2017.
-They have 3 sons.
+They have three sons.
 Both of them appeared in the Captain Tsubasa Olympics special which, aired as part of the annual Jikan Terebi Nihon no Sport wa Tsuyo in November 2019.

 He pursued a degree in Political Economy at the Meiji University, where he graduated in 2007.